Skip to content

 This tool uses your browser's built-in Web Crypto API (crypto.getRandomValues()) to produce true cryptographic randomness.
 Every character is independently selected from your chosen character pool, ensuring uniform distribution and maximum entropy.
 Need a unique identifier instead?
 Try our UUID Generator.

 Why does this matter?
 A 16-character password using all character types (uppercase, lowercase, digits, symbols) has over 100 bits of entropy.
 At a rate of one trillion guesses per second, it would take billions of years to brute-force.
 A human-chosen password of the same length typically has far less entropy because people unconsciously follow patterns.
+Learn how password entropy works.

 All password generation happens entirely in your browser.
 No passwords are transmitted over the network, stored on any server, or logged anywhere.
 You can verify this by checking your browser's Network tab — there are zero outgoing requests when you generate a password.
 If you need to encode generated passwords for safe transport, our Base64 Encoder can help.
+For a comprehensive look at password hashing, authentication, and other security fundamentals, read our web security best practices guide.

 // Generate a random password in JavaScript